 Lauwersmeer Steering Group

-The Lauwersmeer Area Steering Group consists of the provinces of Groningen and Fryslân, the municipalities of Het Hogeland and Noardeast-Fryslân, Staatsbosbeheer (the Dutch Forestry Commission), Waterschap Noorderzijlvest (the Noorderzijlvest Water Authority), Wetterskip Fryslân (the Fryslân Water Authority), and Rijkswaterstaat Noord-Nederland (the North Netherlands Department of Waterways and Public Works).
-The steering group is working together to implement the agenda for the future.
+The lake Lauwersmeer Area Steering Group consists of the provincial executives of Groningen and Fryslân, the local councils of Het Hogeland and Noardeast-Fryslân, Staatsbosbeheer (Dutch Forestry Commission), Noorderzijlvest Water Authority, Wetterskip Fryslân, and Rijkswaterstaat Noord-Nederland.
+The steering group works together on the implementation of the future agenda.

 Lauwersmeer Initiative Group